Day Trippers from Singapore! Watch your Purchases or Pay GST! (2023)

-If you are over the Straits of Johor into Johor Bahru for a day trip or to Bangkok or Batam or any overseas places for 2 days (less than 48 hours), the amount of your purchases above SGD $100 is subjected to 7% GST.
-Note that this does not apply to dutiable goods such as tobacco and liquor and goods imported for commercial purposes.
+If you are over the Straits of Johor into Johor, Malaysia, for a day trip or to Bangkok or Batam or any overseas places for 2 days (less than 48 hours), the amount of your purchases above SGD $100 is subjected to 8% GST (revised for 2023, will be 9% from 2024).
+Note that this does not apply to dutiable goods such as tobacco and liquor and goods imported for commercial purposes, they are taxed separately.

-For example, you went over to Johor Bahru and bought back non-dutiable purchases that are worth, say, S$160 in total value.
-S$100 relief will be granted and S$60 will be taxable at 7%.
-Your GST payable at Singapore Customs Tax Payment Office will be S$4.20 — if declared and paid voluntarily.
+For example, you went over to Johor Bahru and bought back non-dutiable purchases that are worth, say, S$200 in total value.
+S$100 relief will be granted and the remaining S$100 will be taxable at 8%.
+Your GST payable at Singapore Customs Tax Payment Office will be S$8.00 — if declared and paid voluntarily.

 If you are away for 48 hours or more, the total relief granted is SGD $500.

 If you do not declare your payable tax via the red channel and are caught, you will be fined 10 times the GST amount subject to a minimum of S$50.

 Remember to keep your receipts as proofs of purchase.
 It is not worth it to buy something at cheaper prices or at discounts, "lost" the receipts and are taxed based on retail prices (whatever the recorded prices in the Tax Payment Office's database).